SatyaHarshithaDanda/FinScope/README.md

-# 📊 FinScope -- AI-Driven Investment Portfolio Simulator
+# 📊 FinScope: AI-Driven Investment Portfolio Simulator
 FinScope is an **AI-powered investment portfolio simulator** created to bridge the gap between complex financial data and practical financial literacy.
 By leveraging an **Agentic AI architecture**, the platform